-The Pennsylvania Center for the Book was approved by the Library of Congress to begin operation on January 1, 2000, joining 41 other state centers for the book in the United States.
+The Pennsylvania Center for the Book was approved by the Library of Congress to begin operation on January 1, 2000, joining forty-one other state Centers for the Book in the United States.

 The mission of the Pennsylvania Center for the Book is to study, honor, celebrate, and promote books, reading, libraries, and literacy to the citizens and residents of the Commonwealth of Pennsylvania.

-The sponsors of the Pennsylvania Center for the Book are Barbara I. Dewey, Dean of University Libraries and Scholarly Communications, and the Pennsylvania State University Libraries.
+The Pennsylvania Center for the Book is sponsored by the Pennsylvania State University Libraries.
 In addition to providing space and administrative support for the Center's offices, the University Libraries provide in-kind contributions that include staff and faculty time as well as the Pennsylvania Center for the Book alcove in 201-A Pattee Library.

 - Dr. Steven L. Herb, Director Emeritus (2000-2017)